ffxvs/sd-webui-complete-setup/README.md

 3. Select the **"Start from Scratch"** template
 4. Choose one of the free GPUs with at least 16GB VRAM (except Free-P5000).
 5. Set the Auto-shutdown timeout to 6 hours.
+6. Click **View Advanced Options.**
+7. Fill in the Container's name and command field as follows and leave other field blank.
+Just click copy button on the right.
+   * Container's name
+     * SD Web UI Auto1111
+       ```
+       ffxvs/sd-webui-containers:auto1111-latest
+       ```
+     * SD Web UI Forge
+       ```
+       ffxvs/sd-webui-containers:forge-latest
+       ```
+   * Container's command
+     ```
+     bash /paperspace-start.sh
+     ```
-6. Start notebook and wait.
+8. Start notebook and wait until the machine is running.
-7. Click the **"Open in Jupyterlab"** icon button in the left sidebar.
+9. Click the **"Open in Jupyterlab"** icon button in the left sidebar.
+10. There will be 3 ipynb notebook files.
+   * `sd_webui_paperspace.ipynb` or `sd_webui_forge_paperspace.ipynb` for installing Web UI.
-8. Download [sd_webui_paperspace.ipynb](https://ffxvs.github.io/sd-webui-complete-setup/paperspace/sd_webui_paperspace.ipynb) for SD v1.5 and [sdxl_webui_paperspace.ipynb](https://ffxvs.github.io/sd-webui-complete-setup/paperspace/sdxl_webui_paperspace.ipynb) for SDXL.
+   * `sd15_resource_lists.ipynb` for downloading SD v1.5 models.
-9. Upload them to the file browser in the left panel.
+   * `sdxl_resource_lists.ipynb` for downloading SDXL models.
-10. Read [this guide](https://github.com/ffxvs/sd-webui-complete-setup/wiki/Paperspace-Guide) to use the notebook.
+11. Read [Paperspace Guide](https://github.com/ffxvs/sd-webui-complete-setup/wiki/Paperspace-Guide) and [Resource Lists Guide](https://github.com/ffxvs/sd-webui-complete-setup/wiki/Resource-Lists-Guide) to use the notebooks.

 ### Runpod
 1. [Sign up](https://www.runpod.io/console/signup) and add some credit to your [balance](https://www.runpod.io/console/user/billing).
-2. Open [this link](https://www.runpod.io/console/gpu-browse) to create a Pod.
+2. Open one of these template to create a Pod : [SD Web UI Auto1111](https://www.runpod.io/console/gpu-cloud?template=38adx50leu) / [SD Web UI Forge](https://www.runpod.io/console/gpu-cloud?template=kwef1wl832)
+3. Make sure the template is :
+   * SD Web UI Auto1111 : `ffxvs/sd-webui-containers:auto1111-latest`
+   * SD Web UI Forge : `ffxvs/sd-webui-containers:forge-latest`
+4. Select _Secure Cloud_ if you want to use _Network Volume (Persistent Storage)_, or Community Cloud if you want to use cheaper GPU.
-3. Choose a GPU with at least 16GB VRAM, for example RTX A4000, RTX A4500, RTX 3090.
+5. Choose a GPU with at least 16GB VRAM, for example RTX A4000, RTX A4500, RTX 3090.
-4. Click Deploy.
-Set the Temporary Disk to 10 GB and the Persistent Volume to 20 GB or larger.
-5. Make sure the template used is **"Runpod Pytorch 2.0.1"**.
-6. Click Deploy and go to "My Pods".
+6. Continue and Deploy, then go to My Pods.
+Wait until the Pod is ready.
-7. On the Pod you just created, click **Connect** then **Connect to Jupyterlab**.
+7. On the Pod you just created, click **Connect** then **Connect to HTTP Service [Port 8888]** to open Jupyterlab.
+8. There will be 3 ipynb notebook files.
+   * `sd_webui_paperspace.ipynb` or `sd_webui_forge_paperspace.ipynb` for installing Web UI.
-9. Download [sd_webui_paperspace.ipynb](https://ffxvs.github.io/sd-webui-complete-setup/runpod/sd_webui_runpod.ipynb) for SD v1.5 and [sdxl_webui_paperspace.ipynb](https://ffxvs.github.io/sd-webui-complete-setup/runpod/sdxl_webui_runpod.ipynb) for SDXL.
+   * `sd15_resource_lists.ipynb` for downloading SD v1.5 models.
-10. Upload them to the file browser in the left panel.
+   * `sdxl_resource_lists.ipynb` for downloading SDXL models.
-11. Read [this guide](https://github.com/ffxvs/sd-webui-complete-setup/wiki/Runpod-Guide) to use the notebook.
+9. Read [Runpod Guide](https://github.com/ffxvs/sd-webui-complete-setup/wiki/Runpod-Guide) and [Resource Lists Guide](https://github.com/ffxvs/sd-webui-complete-setup/wiki/Resource-Lists-Guide) to use the notebooks.
+10. You can click **Connect to HTTP Service [Port 3001]** after installing and launching the Web UI.
 12. Stop the Pod if you don't use it anymore.
 Terminate the pod to delete the Pod and its content.
 Don't forget to download images you generated.

 ## Credits